 The price of insuring your campervan is determined by a number of factors such as the vehicle’s size, age, make and value, as well as its internal features.
 Insurance premiums will be higher if more than one person is named as a designated driver.

-Storage and security will also affect the cost, and it is cheaper to insure your campervan if it is kept in a locked garage at home as opposed to parking it on a driveway or in the street.
+Storage and security will also affect the cost of your policy.
+It’s cheaper to insure your campervan if it is kept in a locked garage at home as opposed to parking it on a driveway or in the street.

 Hire Out Your Converted Campervan